kkbin505/Arduino-Transmitter-for-ELRS/README.md

 This Transmitter is inspired by cruwaller， you can find the 3D shell file in this repo: https://github.com/cruwaller/elrs_handset

+### Updat Log V0.9.1
+Add 2 pre settings for power and package rate:
+Setting 1:
+//250Hz 50mW

+Setting 2:
+//150Hz 100mW
+You can change to your need.

+Now you can enter setting 1 and 2 by gesutre:
+Setting 1:
+Hold AILERON left and ELEVATOR down when power up.

+Setting 2:
+Hold AILERON right and ELEVATOR up when power up.

+Center stick will keep your last setting.

 # Simple TX

 This is an Arduino based RC transmitter TX.